akhila-rose-joy/akhila-rose-joy/README.md

 ## Hi there, I'm Akhila Rose Joy

 ### Electronics & Communication Engineering Student (2026-2030 Batch) at SASTRA University
-I'm a first-year student hoping to blend physical electronic hardware with software systems to make green technology products within these 4 years of college.
+I'm a first-year student hoping to learn how to blend physical electronic hardware with software systems to make green technology products within these 4 years of college.

 ---